Fellows training in endocrinology and metabolism at the University

 Our three-year clinical/research training program involves an in-depth research experience.
 While we recognize that not all fellows will pursue research as a long-term career, we strongly believe such research experiences are beneficial for all clinicians.
 For example, meaningful participation in research fosters important critical thinking skills; and it provides a deeper understanding of the nature of scientific evidence, which is the foundation of medical practice.
 For details regarding research activities during fellowship, please see the Research Curriculum page.

-Two-year clinical fellows are required to pursue an academic project (along with a faculty mentor) during her/his second year of fellowship.
+Two-year clinical fellows are required to pursue an academic project (along with a faculty mentor) during her/his fellowship.

 Training for Medical Education

 Participation in medical education is valuable for all fellows, and it is especially important for fellows interested in a career as a clinician-educator.
 In addition to encouraging informal teaching in the clinics and on the wards, we intentionally identify opportunities for fellows to teach in more formalized settings.
 All fellows develop and deliver several divisional presentations on clinical and/or research topics.
 Opportunities to participate in additional teaching activities (e.g., medicine resident lectures, medical student lectures, graduate student lectures) are facilitated by faculty members, who are fully engaged in endocrine-related teaching across the School of Medicine.
 While not a formal part of the fellowship curriculum, some of our fellows have pursued formal training in educational methodology via the Center for Teaching Excellence at the University of Virginia.